-The causal interpretation of a Markovian model enables us to predict intervention effects.
-Here, intervention means some kind of modification of factors in product (Fisher 1958).
-The simplest kind of 205 intervention is fixing a subset, $T \subseteq V$, of variables to some constants, t, denoted by do(T = t) or just do(t).
+The causal interpretation of Markovian model enables us to predict intervention effects.
+Here, intervention means some kind of modification of factors in product (1).
+The simplest kind of intervention is fixing a subset $T \subseteq V$ of variables to some constants t, denoted by do(T = t) or just do(t).
 Then, the post-intervention distribution is given by: